 Dr. Eric Lindquist

-Dr. Lindquist has taught undergraduate and graduate political science, public policy, and urban planning courses for Texas A&M University, and the Science and Technology Policy and Politics course and Capstone seminars for the Bush School of Government’s Master of Public Service and Administration Program.
-At Boise State University he has taught the Capstone courses and graduate courses on climate change policy and public service and global change.
+In the School of Public Service, Dr. Lindquist teaches undergraduate and graduate courses in public administration and policy, policy theory, climate change and environmental policy, urban planning, transportation and infrastructure, and has taught the MPA Capstone course.
+He developed the “Data Ethics and Policy Lab,” the first social science-focused VIP course for the School of Innovation and Design.
+Previously, Dr. Lindquist taught political science, public policy, and urban planning courses for Texas A&M University, and the Science and Technology Policy and Politics course and Capstone seminars for the Bush School of Government’s Master of Public Service and Administration Program.

-He has published in Political Research Quarterly, Public Administration Review, Systems Dynamics Review, Regional Environmental Change, Review of Policy Research and other peer-reviewed journals.
+Dr. Lindquist has published in Political Research Quarterly, Public Administration Review, Hydrological Sciences Journal, Conservation Biology, Systems Dynamics Review, Regional Environmental Change, Review of Policy Research and other peer-reviewed journals.
 Dr. Lindquist has a Bachelor’s of Science in Geography, a Master’s of Urban Planning, and a PhD in Political Science, all from Texas A&M University.